-In addition to a one year extension of housing and/or housing allowances, the military will pay for the movement of household goods and personal effects of the service member to the following locations:
+In addition to a one year extension of housing and/or housing allowances, the military will pay for the movement of household goods and personal effects a deceased service member and their family to the following locations:

 - The member's last permanent duty station.